apieschel/react-redux-drum-machine/README.md

-This is a drum machine modeled after the Casio SA-10 built with React.
+This is a drum machine modeled after the Casio SA-10 and built with React.
 Samples are from this site: https://bedroomproducersblog.com/2009/05/07/free-sample-pack-2-casio-sa-10-soundfont-drum-samples-and-loops/.